acoppes/acoppes/site/_drafts/ldjam52.markdown

    Your browser does not support the video tag.
 </video>
 <span>Calculating normal based on front and back axis.</span>
+<span>Note: I released the game with this turned of by mistake :facepalm:</span>
 </div>

 Finally, for the wheels traces I used a Line Renderer that spawns points based on the current wheel position and only after moving a minimum distance from the last spawned position.